 The following config.yaml would be included in the top level directory of a charm and includes a list of option definitions:

 options: port: default: 80 type: int description: Port to listen on admin-email: # type: str is implied default: null description: Email address for the site administrator.

 To access these configuration options from a hook we provide the following:

 config-get [option name]

-config-get returns all the configuration options for a service as JSON data when no option name is specified.
+config-get returns all the configuration options for an application as JSON data when no option name is specified.
 If an option name is specified the value of that option is output according to the normal rules and obeying the --output and --format arguments.
-Hooks implicitly know the service they are executing for and config-get always gets values from the service of the hook.
+Hooks implicitly know the application they are executing for and config-get always gets values from the application of the hook.

 Changes to options (see previous section) trigger the charm's config-changed hook.
 The config-changed hook is guaranteed to run after any changes are made to the configuration, but it is possible that multiple changes will be observed at once.
 Because its possible to set many configuration options on a single command line invocation it is easily possible to ensure related options are available to the service at the same time.

 The config-changed hook must be written in such a way as to deal with changes to one or more options and deal gracefully with options that are required by the charm but not yet set by an administrator.
 Errors in the config-changed hook force juju to assume the service is no longer properly configured.
 If the service is not already in a stopped state it will be stopped and taken out of service.
 The status command will be extended in the future to report on workflow and unit agent status which will help reveal error conditions of this nature.

 When options are passed using juju deploy their values will be read in from a file and made available to the service prior to the invocation of the its install hook.
 The install and start hooks will have access to config-get and thus complete access to the configuration options during their execution.
 If theinstall or start hooks don't directly need to deal with options they can simply invoke the config-changed hook.